The vast majority of our new students apply for fall admission, but it is also possible to start in January (our intensive one-month mini-term).

 Eckerd College is a place where students are given close personal attention.
 We try our hardest to make the admission process just as user-friendly.
 Each applicant is looked at individually.
-Test scores and grades are important to us, but so are personal merits that cannot be measured quantitatively.
+Grades are important to us, but so are personal merits that cannot be measured quantitatively.
 We want to get to know you, as a student and a person, so our process takes into account both your academic and personal merits.

 Eckerd seeks applicants who have taken high school courses that are demanding and rigorous.
 Most of our students have taken honors, accelerated, advanced placement, dual enrollment, and/or international baccalaureate courses.
 We want you to have pushed yourself!

 We also look for solid grades in tough courses.
-The average GPA for an entering freshman is about 3.3 on a 4.0 scale and most students come from the top 20% of their high school classes.
+The average GPA for an entering freshman is 3.5 on an unweighted 4.0 scale and most students come from the top 20% of their high school classes.

-We want all our students to have at least:
+We want our students to have at least: